Resolving disputes with our help

 - referring matters to other relevant authorities where appropriate.

-When you report your workplace dispute or issue to us, we assess it to decide how we will respond.
+When you report your workplace issue to us, we assess it to decide how we will respond.

 Our Compliance and Enforcement Policy guides decisions we make about: